 “There’s no right or wrong way to do it,” says Dion.
 “Just make sure you go off and do an adventure.
 Don’t let fear hang you up.”

-Adventure Cycling Association: This 45-year-old nonprofit can help you learn about adventure cycling and discover routes across North America.
+- Adventure Cycling Association: This 45-year-old nonprofit can help you learn about adventure cycling and discover routes across North America.
 They sell maps and offer tours, including “family fun” tours in Idaho and the Erie Canal, with different levels of support.
-(Tours are $669 and up.)
+(Visit their website for current pricing.)

 Dinosaur Diamond Scenic and Historic Byway